gtoonstra/drone-middleware/README.md

 ## Objectives

-* Provide an abstraction wrapper library for communications.
-The abstraction allows easier substitution of the underlying transport and solves some technical issues of the specific transport implementation.
+* Provide an abstraction wrapper library for uav communications.
+This abstraction is minimal and only contains the most critical of uav data like position and flight plan.
 * Provide a means for "mission data storage".
-Processes can come and go and they use this storage to figure out the current state of the mission.
+Processes can come and go and they use this storage to figure out the current state of the mission and uav's.
 * Provide a "task manager" that keeps track of running processes and which can reconfigure the platform when mission objectives change.
 * Allow for failure and rebooting of processes.
 Any process should be able to determine current mission status without being required to synchronize this with a vehicle that may be in the air.
-* Make it easier for companies and organizations to integrate a "dronecode" uav into their simulation or product.
+* Make it easier for organizations to integrate a uav into their simulations.
-* Specify a standardized mechanism for storing large sets of mission data like pictures and how to get to those data items.
+* Specify a standardized mechanism for storing sets of data and make it easier to retrieve them.
-* Specify a set of messages for ground control communications using a formal message definition.
-These are high level message definitions, not low-level drone messages/commands.
-* Provide "link" apps which, based on how the mission changes state in the middleware, can send messages towards the vehicle to update the mission plan.
-* Create an opaque bus to allow a "link" app and a "gcs" to connect and for a gcs to query current mission state from the middleware rather than the drone.
+* Specify a small set of drone commands that are common and allow the middleware to send those.
+* Use "opaque" tunnels to hook up a gcs and uav talking the same protocol, so you still have full access to all functionality.
 * Zero config networking.
 The abstraction libraries use bonjour to find out where to connect.
-* Provide an implementation of a simple ground control station as a set of interacting and cooperating processes on the middleware.
-* Provide a nodeJS server which hooks into the communication layer, but converts all bus messages in a binary format to json and vice versa (only those that are subscribed by a subscriber).
+* Provide a nodeJS server which hooks into the communication layer and converts this from protobuf to json, so that browsers and tablets are easier to integrate.
-* Allow reuse of the initial mission plan.
 * Create compressed packages of the mission after execution: gcs logs, streamed pics and video, mission data, uav logs, user commands, KML files, etc.
-* Allow a compressed package of log files to be replayed on the middleware with gcs and uav logs synchronized with each other.
+* Allow a compressed package of log files to be replayed on the middleware with gcs and uav logs synchronized with each other for review.

 ## Current status

 * There is a wrapper library for C/C++ and python.
-Checks need to be added and automated unit tests should be integrated into the build.
+More testing is required on the reliability of those libraries and wrappers.
 * The development platform is Linux.
-It would be good to see if this can be built and run on windows and Mac OSX too.
-* No standard implementation yet.
-* No message specifications yet.
-* No bonjour (zero config) implementation yet.
+It has not been tested on windows or mac osx yet.
+* There is not yet a standard, default implementation that can serve as a very basic gcs running on the middleware.
+* There are now vehicle messages, but many other messages need to be added.
+* Bonjour integration is done.
+* It's possible to send pprz vehicle data to either mavlink or pprz gcs's, where they show the position of that uav.
+* Opaque tunnels exist for mavlink and pprz drones.
+Pprz tunnels need some extra work due to complexities in the protocol.

 ## How to build